 I was one among many of you, who came out of the womb horse crazy.
 They were my first passion.
 My heart opened to them even when it shut to everything else.
 Their presence stirred up a longing and an aliveness that, when I finally allowed it, woke me back up again.

-Some of us being born horse crazy though, doesn’t account for the fact that 90% of horses are owned or managed by women.
-There’s something more.
+Some of us being born horse crazy though, doesn’t account for the fact that 90% of horses are owned or managed by women. with a Horse Menage Construction There’s something more.

 Follow me for a minute… I’d like to explore that.